apua/colorprint/README.rst

       remember the abbreviation of color names;
       if it needs to record the repeatedly usedcolor combination, please consider add it to your environment setting in shell.

+- :Q: Why provide a colorful string generator tool?

+  :A: If you need colorful strings in your product,
+      custome made is better, I think.

 Appendix: VT100 Display Attributes